abhikbanerjee/Kubernetes_Exercise_FIles/AWS_Creating_Persistent_Volume.md

 ```

-Is there an Error ?
+### Is there an Error ?
 Can you find out what the error shows ?
 Did you find the fix for the error ?

 Once you found the fix , You should see the pods restarting again.

+hint:- Read the logs of the pod, and try to see if we need to create an object to link it to the PVC (persistent Volume Claim).

 Expose the wordpress service